remorses/middleflare/README.md

 You can find your `account_id` in the Cloudflare dashboard.

+The `wrangler` cli will use this file to build and deploy your worker.

 ## Run locally

-The toml config above should be enough to run `wrangler` locally and preview your worker:
+The toml config above should be enough to run `wrangler dev` locally and preview your worker:

 ```bash
 wrangler dev